Lead Up to the Battle of Gettysburg

 On June 28, 1863, President Abraham Lincoln appointed a new commander of the Union Army of the Potomac.
 He selected Maj.
 Gen. George G. Meade to replace Maj.
 Gen. Joseph Hooker, who was defeated at the Battle of Chancellorsville (Virginia) in May.
 Lee’s army was experiencing a series of victories, and Lincoln was having trouble finding a commander who could fight and win.

-The Battle of Gettysburg was the largest, bloodiest battle in United States history.
-It produced more than 51,000 casualties (killed, wounded, missing).
-The Battle of Gettysburg is hailed as a great Union military victory.
-But still, Lee’s army was allowed to retreat back to Virginia, something that deeply pained President Abraham Lincoln.
+The Battle of Gettysburg raged for three days, and it was the largest, bloodiest battle in United States history, producing more than 51,000 casualties.
+Hailed as a great Union military victory, Lee nevertheless successfully retreated to Virginia, something that deeply pained President Lincoln.
 One day after Gettysburg, on July 4, the port city of Vicksburg, Mississippi, fell to Union Gen. Ulysses S. Grant.

 Recommended Post-Script: “The Roads to Gettysburg” by Stone Sentinels (Steve Hawks).